cloudflare/cloudflare-docs/content/workers/wrangler/migration/v1-to-v2/wrangler-legacy/configuration.md

 {{<Aside type="note">}}

-Creating your KV namespaces can be handled using Wrangler’s [KV Commands](/workers/wrangler/migration/v1-to-v2/wrangler-legacy/commands/#kv).
+Creating your KV namespaces can be handled using Wrangler's [KV Commands](/workers/wrangler/migration/v1-to-v2/wrangler-legacy/commands/#kv).

 You can also define your `kv_namespaces` using an [alternative TOML syntax](https://github.com/toml-lang/toml/blob/master/toml.md#user-content-table).